-Russia metro explosion: Suspect identified
+St. Petersburg metro blast a 'suicide bombing'

-- A three-day mourning period has started.
+- A three-day mourning period for the victims has begun.

-- No group has claimed responsibility for the attack, which led to the shutdown of the city's metro system.

-- 11 people were killed and 51 people were injured in attack, according to CNN affiliate RBC.

-- Four of the injured are in critical condition, Health Minister Veronika Skvortsova said, according to Tass.
+- Four people remain in critical condition, the Health Minister said.

-- According to Kremlin spokesman Dmitry Peskov, Russian President Vladimir Putin held a meeting with security and law-enforcement services on Monday where he was informed about preliminary results of the investigation over the metro blast, state-run Tass news agency reported.
+- Russian President Putin held a meeting with security and law-enforcement services.

-- Putin, who had been in St. Petersburg earlier in the day, laid roses at one of the memorials Tuesday.
+- Putin laid roses at one of the memorials Tuesday.

-- US President Donald Trump spoke briefly with Putin on Monday, expressing his condolences in the wake of the terror attack and offering assistance in the investigation.

 A second, larger device was found and defused at another station, Russia's Anti-Terrorism Committee said.

-That device, hidden in a fire extinguisher, was larger than the one that went off, according to state media reports quoting law enforcement.
+That device, hidden in a fire extinguisher, was larger than the one that exploded, according to state media reports that quoted law enforcement sources.
 It carried about a kilogram of TNT, the reports said.

 Another possibility, says former CNN Moscow Bureau Chief and Woodrow Wilson Center Global Fellow Jill Dougherty, is a hybrid Chechen rebel-ISIS attack.

-"It could (be a combination of ISIS and Chechen separatists)," she told CNN.

-Many Chechen fighters have gone to fight in Syria, she says, and it has long been feared that they could bring their battlefield expertise back home.
+Many Chechen fighters have gone to fight in Syria, she said, and it has long been feared that they could bring their battlefield expertise back home.

-"The fear was that after (Chechens) had been radicalized and almost professionalized, by that time in Syria would then come home and carry out attacks in Russia ... (which) would fit the kind of ISIS international terrorism theory that Putin has been talking about.
+"The fear was that after (Chechens) had been radicalized and almost professionalized, by that time in Syria would then come home and carry out attacks in Russia ... (which) would fit the kind of ISIS international terrorism theory that Putin has been talking about," she said.

 "It makes it easier for him to make that proposal... to President Trump and the West -- 'let's get on board, lets fight terrorism together.'"